Aricg/kubernetes-lab/README.md

 Events:                     <none>
 ```

-Adding a CUDA-enabled Node to a Local Kubernetes Lab
+## Adding a CUDA-enabled Node to a Local Kubernetes Lab
-This guide will walk you through the steps to add a CUDA-enabled node to your local Kubernetes lab.
-This will allow you to leverage GPU capabilities within your Kubernetes workloads.

 Prerequisites
 A node with an NVIDIA GPU.